KankakeeCommunityCollege/newsroom-commit-history/_posts/2019-04-04-call-for-works-in-student-photo-contest.md

 ![](/uploads/camera-lens-wide.jpg){: .float-image-left}KCC students are invited to participate in the Hammes Cafe Student<br>Photography Contest.

-Submit photos for exhibit to Submit photographs for exhibit to Paul Carlson at&nbsp;[pcarlson@kcc.edu](mailto:pcarlson@kcc.edu).
+Submit photos for exhibit to Paul Carlson -[pcarlson@kcc.edu](mailto:pcarlson@kcc.edu).
 Deadline is Friday, May 3 at 5 p.m.

 ![](/uploads/money.jpg){: .float-image-right}First prize is $50 and second prize is $25.